philipshurpik/deep-reinforcement-trader/README.md

 DDPG implementation was adapted from this repo: https://github.com/yanpanlau/DDPG-Keras-Torcs
++ Some ideas and loading datasets from PGPortfolio project

 Also while trying I tried simple Policy Gradient with deterministic actions but it not worked well

 # The main problem:
-It converges to 1 strange case - to make only 1 long position each run.
+Currently it converges to 1 strange case - to make only long positions each test run - so actually converges to something like buy and hold strategy
-(or sometimes it can not converge making shorts)

 # Ideas how to fix it:
 * Using classical indicators from TA-lib - like moving average